Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Combination Problems.md

 ## Combination Problems

 ### A group consists of 4 girls and 7 boys.
-In how many ways can a team of 5 members be selected is the team has at least one boy and one girl ?
+In how many ways can a team of 5 members be selected, the team has at least one boy and one girl ?

 **ANSWER**